NodeNs is developing and deploying new sensor technologies to improve efficiency, safety and user experience in the healthcare industry.

 Our approach is a significant improvement over existing technology (such as Wi-Fi, RFID, UWB or Infrared) and allows us to support new uses.

-Dr. Rishi Das Gupta is co-founder of NodeNs Medical, and also a senior manager in the NHS with a background as a medical doctor, currently working as Chief Innovation and Technology Officer at Royal Brompton & Harefield NHS FT.
-In his past role as Director of Innovation at University College London Hospitals NHS he led the transformation programme, with multiple digital technology streams including use of an RTLS system on 2 sites.
+Dr. Rishi Das Gupta is co-founder of NodeNs Medical, and also a senior manager in the NHS with a background as a medical doctor.
+He is currently also Chief Executive Officer of the Health Innovation Network, an Academic Health Science Network which is the innovation arm of the NHS focused on spread and adoption of innovation and leads the AHSN digital programme.
+In his past roles as CITO at Royal Brompton and Harefield NHS FT and as Director of Innovation at University College London Hospitals NHS FT he led the innovation and transformation programmes, with multiple digital technology streams including use of an RTLS systems to improve efficiency.
 He has deep experience of hospital operations through operational management roles in the NHS and as a management consultant at McKinsey and Company.
-He is also Deputy Theme Lead for Methodological Innovation in the National Institute for Healthcare Research (NIHR) Collaboration for Leadership in Applied Healthcare Research and Care (CLAHRC) North Thames.
-He holds an MBA from the London Business School, and degrees in law (MA; London) and medicine (MBBS; Cambridge).
+He holds an MBA from the London Business School, and degrees in law (MA; Cambridge) and medicine (MBBS; London).

 Dr. Khalid Rajab is co-founder of NodeNs Medical, and also holds a faculty post at Queen Mary University of London.
 He has extensive experience in technologies including wireless communications from radio frequency to mmWave, active and reconfigurable antennas and electronics, and location sensing; his research interests have included esoteric topics such as metamaterials, invisibility cloaks, and quantum-inspired algorithms for musical analysis.
 His work has been featured in the popular media, both in the UK and internationally, including by the Canadian Broadcasting Corporation (CBC; Canada), Scientific American (Chinese edition), and Science Radio (USA).
 He holds degrees in electrical engineering (PhD, BSc) and mathematics (MA) from Penn State University.